DonAurelio/openacc-workshop/README.md

 apt install git nano wget time
 ```

-## Do not use the following command until the end of the workshop
+## Do not use the following commands until the end of the workshop

 To exit from within the container use